 Some investors choose negative screenings to rule out the worst offenders.
 Other investors instead, look for integration or a best-in-class approach.
-So, instead of a negative screening, using positive screening, and really emphasising the strongest ESG issues in the portfolios.
+So, instead of a negative screening, using positive screening, and really emphasising the strongest ESG issuers in their portfolios.

-Others look for niche strategies - an impact bond portfolio or thematic bond portfolio focusing on a very limited number of areas perhaps climate change.
-But what PIMCO is seeing are investors combining a number of these approaches.
+Others look for more impact-oriented or thematic bond solutions that emphasize specific themes such as climate change.
+We are also seeing investors combining a number of these approaches.